ShubhamSharma3901/dns-server/README.md

 ---

-## 💡 Why This Project Stands Out
+## 💡 Technical Highlights

-- **Protocol-level mastery**: Not just using libraries, but implementing the protocol
+- Protocol-level DNS implementation from the ground up
-- **RFC-compliant**: All fields, flags, and compression handled
+- Strict adherence to RFC 1035, including all fields, flags, and compression
-- **Production-ready**: Redis Cloud, Docker, modular code
+- Production-oriented: Redis Cloud integration, Docker support, modular architecture
-- **Extensible**: Add new features, RFCs, or record types easily
+- Extensible design for new features, RFCs, or record types
-- **Recruiter appeal**: Shows deep technical skill, clean code, and real-world readiness

 ---